 I like to equate the typical Freedom assuming American to those born under the sign of Sagittarius.
 Of the 12, Sagittarians are the children of bounty and having the freedom to do whatever they want, whenever they want is of utmost importance to them.

 Being ruled by the largest planet in our Solar System known as “The Great Benefic”, Jupiter, the typical Sag is born with an inherent sense of hardcore, fortune-showering Luck.
 For those Centaurs who didn’t feel too strongly about that last statement, allow me to re-describe that part of yourselves that is Jupiter aligned – most Sagittarians have an amazingly uncanny sense of being in the right place at the right time.
-So much so, many a Sag presumes that problems, challenges, and obstacles in their lives will fix themselves and overall, everything will work out to their advantage in the bigger scheme of things.
+So much so, many a Sag presumes that problems, challenges, and obstacles in their lives will fix themselves and that overall, everything will work out to their advantage in the bigger scheme of things.

-Most Sagittarians only become fully aware of the dominant role Freedom plays in their lives along with their inherently fierce need of it usually when it is taken from them.
+Most Sagittarians become fully aware of the dominant role Freedom plays in their lives along with their inherently fierce need of it usually when it is taken from them.
 It’s when Freedom is noticeably absent or forcibly removed that the child of Jupiter will focus all of their energies on regaining what has been lost.

 But what if that freedom is irretrievable?